ty2806/cs611_a3/src/readme.txt

 CommonTerrain: It has a method allowing a probability of 30% to encounter monsters.
 InaccessibleTerrain: It doesn't allow player to get on.
 MarketTerrain: Player is allowed to enter a market on this terrain.
+InitialLocations: Class stores birth locations of the heroes for recall and rebirth access
+LegendsOfValorBoard: It contains the map of the Legends of Valor and all methods related to move, print and initialise board
+LOVBushCell: Represents a Bush cell on the map
+LOVCaveCell: Represents a Cave cell on the map
+LOVHeroNexus: Represents a Hero Nexus cell on the map
+LOVInaccessibleCell: Represents all inaccessible cells on the map
+LOVKoulouCell: Represents a Koulou cell on the map
+LOVMonsterNexus: Represents a Monster Nexus cell on the map
+LOVPlainsCell: Represents all walkable tiles with no buff
+Move: Class to move the hero and monster and check restriction
+Recall: Class to provide specific restriction to special move recall
+RegularMove: Class to provide specific restriction of regular move
+specificMove: interface for all move types
+Teleport: Class to provide specific restriction of teleport type move

 character package: It contains all heros and monsters classes.
 Hero: An abstract hero class.
 It contains all methods necessary for all heroes.